google/pytype/docs/developers/directives.md

 list of all the data collected.

-The Director is instantiated at the start of the main loop, in `vm.py/VirtualMachine::run_program()`, and can typically be accessed via `vm.director` anywhere the `vm` object is available.
+The Director is instantiated at the start of the main loop, in `vm.py/VirtualMachine::run_program()`.
 The rest of the code uses the director in two ways:

 1. Directly accessing the stored tables, e.g `director.decorators` and `director.annotations`, all of which are indexed by line number
 2. Calling `director.should_report_error()` to check if an error has been disabled

-The latter method is needed because error disabling is range based, so checking is not as simple as `if line_number in director.disables`
+The latter method is needed because error disabling is range based, so checking is not as simple as `if line_number in director.disables`.